flokleiser/nextjs-flo/README.md

 - [ ] homepage cards clickable & hoverable

 - [ ] picture take up full card --> no weird space at bottom --> delete the "mb-4", but figure out if i want to keep it

-- [x] Card background changing for each link?

 - [ ] navbar hover animation faster
 - [ ] navbar box update hovering pages?